Assimilation Almost Complete – an Analysis of “The Thing”(1982)

 In the moment this snapshot is taken, MacReady finishes the sentence about alien craft crashing, and Childs responds with his skeptic line about it all being „Voodoo bullshit!“.
 To his left side we can clearly read the word ‘asteroid’, written on the top part of pinball machine.
 The reference is obvious.
 The word serves as an underliner to an image of something crashing from outer space.
 If this seems like a coincidence, this one certainly doesn’t:

 This is from the scene of the blood test where MacReady tries to incinerate Palmer-thing, but his flame thrower malfunctions.
-I think there is no need to explain why we are treated with words ‘heat wave’.
+I think there is no need to explain why we are treated with the words ‘heat wave’.

 The blood-test scene, arguably the peak of tension in the film, is filled with similar patterns.
 For instance, take this scene of Mac testing Nauls after incinerating the Palmer-thing: